aws-samples/eks-workshop-v2/site/content/node-termination-handler/_index.md

 For this chapter, we will

 * Deploy a sample application
-* Simulate an EC2 instance going down by Terminating a EC2 instance from the AWS Console
+* Simulate [AutoScaling Group Scale-In](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroupLifecycle.html#as-lifecycle-scale-in) by reducing the number of EC2 instances in ASG by 1.
-* See Node Termination Handler in action
+* See Node Termination Handler in action by ensuring application resiliency.